About

 - human dignity applies to everyone

-- government power needs guardrails and real accountability
+- government power needs guardrails and enforceable accountability

 - people should be able to understand and challenge consequential automated decisions